vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

     ![In the configuration window, the connection managers tab is selected, DestinationDW is highlighted, and ConnectionString, Password, and Servername are circled.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image74.png)

-18. Click the SourceOLTP connection, edit the values the **ConnectionString**, **Password** and **ServerName** properties to reflect the name of your Azure SQL Database server that you created at the beginning of the lab to host the cohoOLTP database.
+18. Click the SourceOLTP connection, edit the values the **ConnectionString**, **Password** and **ServerName** properties to reflect the name of your Azure SQL Database server that you deployed to the **CohoOnPremisesEnvironment** resource group at the beginning of the lab to host the cohoOLTP database.
 Click **OK** to save your changes.

     ![In the configuration window, the connection managers tab is selected, SourceOLTP is highlighted, and ConnectionString, Password, and Servername are circled.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image75.png)